MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 #### Billing data products

-The billing analysts will create a new data product called **Revenue by service** that'll analyze how much each cloud service generates for relecloud.
+The billing analysts will create a new data product called **Revenue by service** that'll analyze how much each cloud service generates for Relecloud.
 This product will rely on the data in the **Invoices** ingestion.
 It will also connect across to the operations landing zone and read the service usage data.

 Like with data integrations, the data product will also rely on a shared Azure Synapse workspace.